H. Jack Geiger: Early life, family and education

 After five years in journalism, Geiger secured an assignment that allowed him to approach medical school deans.
 Jack Caughey of Case Western Reserve University School of Medicine was encouraging and Geiger successfully enrolled in 1954.
 While in medical school, a Rockefeller grant allowed him to spend five months working in Pholela, South Africa, at a health clinic that also invested in other local improvements—latrines, vegetable gardens, feeding programs—and succeeded thanks significantly to local staff members engagement with the community this way.
 It was during his time in medical school, when he spent time in a rural area of South Africa called Pholela, where Geiger was first introduced to the idea of social medicine.
 He trained under physicians Sydney and Emily Kark who had implemented the idea of community oriented primary care in the Pholela Community Health Centre (PCHC).
 This system entailed the concept that medicine could both attend to the physical ills of the people in those communities but also the structural problems that affected health, like poverty for example.
 During his time in Pholela, there was a significant decrease in many health metrics including infant mortality, malnutrition, and infectious diseases.
 Geiger participated in and saw the completion of pit latrines, vegetable gardens, and food programs.
 It was this model of healthcare he found in PCHC which later inspired his creation of community health centers in Mississippi in the 1960s.
 The experience spurred an interest in working in international health.
 Geiger received his M.D. from Case Western in 1958.

-Medical career
+Medical career and activism

 "The last time I checked my textbooks, the specific therapy for malnutrition was, in fact, food."